Shared Device Cores

 Warning

-When searching for shared cores in "Add manually" use the "Remote" option and enter the IP of the remote Blue Pill device.
+When searching for shared cores in "Add manually" use the "Remote" option and enter the IP of the remote Blue Pill device, not your end device

 Network Considerations